 Now for the magic moment!
 Apply the “Compound Blur” effect to our reflection layer.
 The compound blur effect is similar to a traditional blur, except it blurs an image with its blur strength dependant on another texture (so brighter areas are blurred more than darker ones).
 Set our blur layer to our Puddle Map, and turn up the Maximum Blur parameter.
 You’ll quickly see everything fitting into shape!

 It may take a little bit of experimentation since no project is the same.
+For example, setting this layer to an Alpha Inverted Matte might fix some issues you may have to your scene.
 You can even try using different puddle maps from the range in our collection.

 You can then mask out any areas you don’t want a blur to appear on, such as these posts which are trying to make our life difficult.

 Lastly, as we have a fire in our scene, it’s mandatory to add a glow effect (we can go deeper into this in another tutorial!).